 WordPress has more than eight years of history powering stable, secure websites.
-Vulnerabilities are discovered quickly because of the wide user-base and dedicated open-source community, patches are rapidly developed by the dedicated security team, and often released in the span of hours from the time they are reported.
+Vulnerabilities are discovered quickly because of the wide user base and dedicated open-source community, patches are rapidly developed by the dedicated security team, and are often released in the span of hours from the time they are reported.
 WordPress comes with an integrated core-update system, so patches are deployed at the click of a mouse.
-WordPress sanitizes all user input, restricts URL access, has an extensive user permissioning system, and never stores passwords in an unencryptable format.
-WordPress uses WordPress.com’s 20 million users to beta test releases before they come out, so that by the time new versions are released, stakeholders can be confident in their stability.
+WordPress sanitizes all user input, restricts URL access, has an extensive user permission system, and never stores passwords in an unencryptable format.
+WordPress uses WordPress.com’s 20 million users to beta test releases before they come out so that by the time new versions are released, stakeholders can be confident in their stability.

 WordPress’s core relies on its own extensive API interface (commonly known as dogfooding) which consequently allows developers to quickly and effectively customize the application to their unique needs.
 Many aspects of the essential WordPress experience can be overridden or modified by user-generated hooks and filters.
 These APIs help WordPress integrate seamlessly with existing systems, a necessity in a stove-pipe rich environments.

-Any challenge the organization faces, chances are, someone else has already tackled it and provided the code free of charge.
-WordPress has been adapted to countless enterprise environments, and provides support for Active Directory authentication, user management, work-flow integration, and scheduled backups, among other enterprise-centric features.
+Any challenges the organization faces, chances are, someone else has already tackled it and provided the code free of charge.
+WordPress has been adapted to countless enterprise environments and provides support for Active Directory authentication, user management, workflow integration, and scheduled backups, among other enterprise-centric features.

 Want to connect WordPress to another system?
 WordPress uses XML-RPC, an open XML standard that allows different systems in different environments to talk to one another.
 XML-RPC is designed to be as simple as possible, while at the same time allowing for complex tasks to be performed.
 WordPress also supports an extended version of the Blogger API, MetaWeblog API, and finally the MovableType API.
 You can even use clients designed for other platforms like Zempt.

-Maintenance so simple you’ll wonder why you did it the other way
+Maintenance is so simple you’ll wonder why you did it the other way

 Standards Compliant… and then some

-The WordPress team has gone to great lengths to ensure every bit of WordPress generated code is in full compliance with the standards of the W3C.
-This is important not only for interoperability with today’s browser but also for forward compatibility with the tools of the next generation.
+The WordPress team has gone to great lengths to ensure every bit of WordPress-generated code is in full compliance with the standards of the W3C.
+This is important not only for interoperability with today’s browser but also for forwarding compatibility with the tools of the next generation.
 Your website is a beautiful thing, and you should demand nothing less.

 More than a Blog… Much, Much More

-In an increasingly connected world, WordPress comes ready for PingBack and TrackBack, two very useful ways of connecting to other sites, and to enable them to do the same.
+In an increasingly connected world, WordPress comes ready for PingBack and TrackBack, two very useful ways of connecting to other sites and enabling them to do the same.
 Plus, WordPress supports pinging Ping-O-Matic, which means maximum exposure for your site to search engines.

 Visitors to your site can leave comments on individual entries, and through Trackback or Pingback can comment on their own site.
 You can enable or disable comments on a per-post basis.

-Out of the box WordPress comes with very robust tools such as an integrated blacklist and open proxy checker to manage and eliminate comment spam on your blog, and there is also a rich array of plugins that can take this functionality a step further.
+Out-of-the-box WordPress comes with very robust tools such as an integrated blacklist and opens proxy checker to manage and eliminate comment spam on your blog, and there is also a rich array of plugins that can take this functionality a step further.

 Full user registration